Xubuntu/xubuntu-website-next/_articles/releases/16.04/xubuntu-16-04-lts-beta-2.md

 Any new updates to packages should be bug fixes only, the Xubuntu team is committed to fixing as many of the bugs as possible before the final release.

-**<span style="color: rgba( 180, 0, 0, 1 );">Please note!</span>** Minimal upgrade testing was undertaken during this milestone.
+**Please note!** Minimal upgrade testing was undertaken during this milestone.
 There are issues currently when upgrading to Xenial Xerus. **This release is not recommended for upgrading.** More information can be found from the [release notes](https://wiki.ubuntu.com/XenialXerus/Beta2/Xubuntu).

 Download
 --------